 Cheques not honoured by the bank (NSF, stop payment, etc.) will result in a $25 charge against your account for each item.
 The Law Society will post the notification of the dishonoured cheque to your Law Society web account.
 Each dishonoured cheque must be replaced with a secured payment by the given due date (certified cheque, bank draft, money order, or credit card) and must include the $25 charge.
 Payments not replaced will count as a non-negotiable/rejected item.

-Failure to replace a returned cheque or non-payment will result in the candidate being ineligible to sit any Licensing Examination or risk withdrawal from the LPP.
+Failure to replace a returned cheque or non-payment will result in the candidate being ineligible to sit any Licensing Examination or risk withdrawal from components of the Licensing Process.
 The Licensing Process Fee(s) owing at the time will become payable immediately.